isomerpages/moe-shuqunpri/_our-curriculum/Science.md

 <h4 style="text-align: justify;"><span style="color: #000000;"><strong>Youth for Environment Day (YED) </strong></span></h4>

 ![](/images/Science007.jpg)
 <p style="text-align: justify;"><span style="color: #000000;">YED is an annual event to engage students in green efforts and commitment towards the environment.
-Assembly programmes and class discussions are conducted to increase students&rsquo; awareness of the environmental issues such as climate change and food wastage.
+Assembly programmes and class discussions are conducted to increase students’ awareness of the environmental issues such as climate change and food wastage.
 Eco-Challenge, Clean Plate Campaign and Garage Exchange are some activities which provide opportunities for students to show how they can play an active role in saving our Earth.</span></p>